-As an owner of Budd-Falen Law Offices, Karen has assisted local governments in asserting their rights of consistency review, cooperation and coordination in federal agency decisions; private property owners in protecting their Constitutionally guaranteed property rights, other multiple users in supporting grazing and multiple use on federal/public lands; and exposing radical environmental groups’ abuse of the legal system and the attorney fee shifting statutes.
+As an owner of Budd-Falen Law Offices, Karen has assisted local governments in asserting their rights of consistent review, cooperation and coordination in federal agency decisions; private property owners in protecting their Constitutionally guaranteed property rights, other multiple users in supporting grazing and multiple-use on federal/public lands; and exposing radical environmental groups’ abuse of the legal system and the attorney fee-shifting statutes.

 Karen was featured in Newsweek Magazine’s “Who’s Who: 20 for the Future” for her work on property rights issues (September 30, 1991).
 Karen was awarded Wyoming’s Outstanding Ag Citizen in 2001; the “Always There Helping” award from the New Mexico Stock Growers Association in 2003; the “Bud’s Contract” award from the New Mexico Public Lands Council in 2006 and the Individual of the Year award from the Arizona/New Mexico Counties for Stable Economic Growth in 2011.

 Karen has testified over a dozen times before numerous committees and subcommittees of the U.S. House of Representatives on issues related to attorneys’ fees payments, the ESA, NEPA and livestock grazing.
 Karen has also testified before committees of the Wyoming Legislature.

 Karen has served the state of Wyoming as a Commissioner on the Wyoming Water Development Commission.
 She has also served on the Board of Directors of the Wyoming Natural Resources Foundation.